 Over the years a great deal has been revealed about DES exposure but there is still the possibility that long-term effects will emerge in years to come.
 This means women exposed to DES require ongoing monitoring for the rest of their lives.

-Health issues treated
+Health issues treated at the DES Clinic

 The DES Clinic sees women who have been exposed to DES because their mother was prescribed DES when pregnant.
 These women, called “DES daughters”, have a higher risk of developing gynaecological cancers and pre-cancerous conditions.
 Find out more in the DES - Gynaecological changes in exposed daughters fact sheet.